 One of my clients just sent me a formula that turns the numbers from 1 to 20 into superscript characters.
-You could do the same thing with subscript characters if you wanted to, but you would need to look up all the Unicode values in a chart like this one.
+You could do the same thing with subscript characters if you wanted to, but you would need to look up all the Unicode values in a chart.
 Note that you must display this formula using a Unicode font (they usually say “Unicode” in the font name) or the characters will space and size inconsistently.

 case "1" : ChrW (185)

 case "4" : ChrW (8308)

 case "8" : ChrW (8312)

 case "10" : ChrW (185) + Chrw (8304)

 case "11" : ChrW (185) + ChrW (185)